george4266/NetworkAttackSimulator/README.md

 I earlier made fixes to depreciated code within the Q learning agents.
 I believe these were later fixed in the actual main nasim repository.

-Also lots of the changes made are documented in the README.md within the nasim folder.
+Also lots of the changes made are documented in the README.md within the following "NetworkAttackSimulator" folder.